 5. Engage the Audience

-Andy talks about the importance of engaging the audience, and suggests, “Attention and retention is determined by presentation, not information” (146).
+Andy talks about the importance of engaging the audience.
+He suggests, “Attention and retention is determined by presentation, not information” (146).
 “It’s our preparation and presentation that will keep people engaged” (147).

 6. Find Your Voice